Fly overnight to Hungary

 Arriving in Würzburg, set out on a half-day tour of the Würzburg Residenz, a spectacular Baroque European bishop’s palace castle that was designed by the visionary architect Balthasar Neumann.
 It is a UNESCO World Heritage Site.
 The Residenz grounds are ideal for strolling, and you’ll have time to do so before transferring back to the ship for lunch.
 Your tour includes a visit to the Residenz’s wine cellar where you will enjoy a tasting and talk conducted by an experienced sommelier.

-During an onboard cooking demonstration today, try making and savoring the German tender rolled beef delicacy called rouladen.
+Enjoy an onboard cooking demo prepared to highlight regional flavors and delicious local traditions.
 Tonight, enjoy an onboard performance by local warm-up dancers.

 Village life and a BBQ lunch in Marktheidenfeld